 - 1/2 tsp ground ginger

 Preheat oven to 200.
-Mush ingredients together well (take off your rings and get in their with your hands!).
+Mush ingredients together well (take off your rings and get in there with your hands!).
 Roll out to slightly less than 1/4 inch thickness on dough board or parchment paper.
 Cut into desired strips.
 Hmmm….perhaps next time I’ll try cookie cutters.
 I’m thinking that heart-shaped beef jerky for school lunches sound like an awesome idea!

 Place on parchment lined baking sheets, put in oven, stick a wooden spoon in your oven door to crack it open slightly, and bake for 4-6 hours.
 Check them at 4 hours, turn over, and bake for another 1-2 hours depending on your oven and thickness of beef.
 I baked mine for 4 hours, turned off the oven and let them sit in the turned off oven for another two hours.
 I left them out on the counter and we snacked on them for two days.
 Leftovers can be stored in the fridge for about a week or in the freezer if you decide to make a big batch.